AaronDewes/docker-lndhub/README.md

 # docker-lndhub

-Docker Image to Run LNDHub for Bluewallet etc (for BTCPay Server)
+Docker Image to Run LNDHub.

-This image should work with any LND implementation but was built with the purpose of integrating into Umbrel.
+This image was designed to be used as an Umbrel app in the future and probably won't work anywhere else.